 It’s not surprising that forcibly transferring and effectively detaining people in remote locales adversely affects their mental well-being.
 I heard similar descriptions of anguish from families placed in the US “Remain in Mexico” program.

 Offshore operations waste taxpayers’ money as well as human lives.
-Australia spent over £200,000 per person per year on offshore operations in 2016.
+Australia spent approximately £200,000 per person on offshore operations in 2016.
 It would have been far cheaper and more humane to allow them to remain in Australia pending a fair hearing.

 What’s more, there’s little evidence such harsh policies actually deter people from fleeing harm and seeking safety.
 Five years of repressive police tactics in France haven’t dissuaded people from continuing to gather in significant numbers in the Calais region in the hopes of reaching Britain.
 Apprehensions by US border agents at the border with Mexico (the best measure available of irregular entries) were higher in 2019 than in each of the preceding seven years, well after the forced family separation policy became public in mid-2018.

 What’s needed is an asylum process that treats people humanely and gives them a fair opportunity to make their case for protection.
 Key elements of that process – temporary accommodation to let people rest and recuperate, legal aid to help them put forward their best case, the support of social workers to help them and their families while the process goes forward, measures to support the voluntary return of those who don’t need protection – won’t grab the headlines.
 But that’s the model the UK should adopt, rather than importing failed practices from Australia and America.